You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Key Takeaways

-• Emerging markets present substantial growth opportunities, driven by increasing disease prevalence and healthcare infrastructure development.
+• Emerging markets represent substantial growth opportunities due to demographic trends and healthcare infrastructure improvements.

 FAQs